The Kashmir Files: Political messaging and historical accuracy

 The film's director Vivek Agnihotri claims the film to be a depiction of the "truth of Kashmir", when "terrorism seep[ed] in and humanity [was] absent".
 Its key message — in line with Hindu Right views on the issue — is that what is known as the exodus of Kashmiri Pandits was actually a "genocide" which was kept out of history textbooks and mainstream discourse deliberately.
 This was achieved by selecting several horrific events known to have occurred over a period of a decade and half, and then depicting them as happening in the course of about a year to one single fictitious family – a "fictional take on real events", as one reviewer labelled it.

+The killings of poet Sarwanand Koul Premi and his son Virender Koul by militants, which took place in 1990, are depicted in the film, while the killing of politician Tika Lal Taploo by militants at the outbreak of militancy is referenced in the film.
+The protagonist Krishna's father is killed in the film while hiding in a container of rice, an event fashioned after the killing of telecommunications engineer B. K. Ganjoo in 1990.
+But the additional portrayal of militants forcing his wife to eat the blood-soaked rice was rejected by Ganjoo's brother as 'fiction'; he emphasized that the family was never consulted while making the film.
+Krishna's mother is raped and killed by cutting her with a mechanical saw, an event fashioned after the rape and killing of Girija Tikoo, unrelated to Ganjoo, also in 1990.
+This event is juxtaposed in the film with a massacre fashioned after the 2003 Nadimarg massacre in an entirely different time frame under the watch of a Bharatiya Janata Party government.
+The massacre is depicted in the film as occurring in broad daylight in front of Kashmiri Muslim neighbours as passive participants, in contrast to the real event which happened in the dead of night with silenced guns and no witnesses.
+Sanjay Tikoo, the head of the Kashmiri Pandit Sangharsh Samiti, says, "that was not like that; ... no massacre of Kashmiri Pandits took place before [the eyes] of Kashmiri Muslims".